madebits/madebits.github.io/blog/2019/2019-01-23-Installing-Ubuntu-18.10.md

 ###Getting Rid of Snaps

 Ubuntu desktop may not function properly if you do any of these.
-This info is for completes only.
+This info is listed here for completes only.

 To [remove](https://askubuntu.com/questions/1035915/how-to-remove-snap-store-from-ubuntu) `snap` one can use: